 Look through our Fishboat Reviews and you'll see mostly center console fishing boats, rather than dual consoles.
 Though the dual console isn’t commonly the top fishboat design choice for die-hard angling, in reality, it’s the right pick for a huge number of bay and coastal fisherman.
 It gives you the flexibility to enjoy watersports with the kids (only when the bite is slow).
 It provides an easier-to-access head compartment (she cares, and sometimes he does too).
 And it offers more protection for the crew when running (which means less feedback from those not-so-hardcore anglers in the family).
 Truth be told, for family anglers in particular a DC is going to be the right pick.
 So let's check out three options of varying sizes which may not represent the pure fishing genetics of center consoles, but will for many of us be the best boat to buy.
+Here are a few good choices that will give you the flavor for this genre of fishing boat.

 Small Wonder: The Key West 211 DC